 This could be a tote, satchel, or hobo, but it needs to be very practical.
 Think about how easy it is to get in and out of, and decide if you want one cavernous hole (that’s what I prefer, lol) or if you want a bag with some dividers for organization.
 I tend to stay away from a lot of buckles and accoutrements that hinder my access to the contents of my handbag.
 I like to get in and get out as quickly as possible so I rarely even buy a bag with a zipper.
 I love those covered magnetic closures.
 I get almost giddy happy when I discover a handbag that closes with one of those!

-While I love to carry a fun color from time to time, I recommend going with a good neutral like taupe or beige if you’re only going to carry one main bag throughout the entire season.
+While I love to carry a fun color from time to time, I recommend going with a good neutral like grey, taupe, or beige if you’re only going to carry one main bag throughout the entire season.
 It’s a fallacy that black is the most versatile color.
-Black is heavy and doesn’t work well in the warmer months.
-You’re much better off going with beige or tan as shown above.
-Grey is also a nice choice, but I feel like beige is even more versatile.
+Black is heavy and doesn’t work with every outfit.
+You’re much better off going with beige or taupe, as shown above.

 The shade of beige/grey/tan doesn’t really matter.
 It’s up to your personal preference and what works best with your wardrobe.
 I have cool undertones and tend to wear cooler colors so I like my neutrals to have cool undertones as well.
 Taupe is about as versatile as it gets because it is a mix of tan and grey.

 YOU MIGHT ALSO LIKE: How To Pair Shoes and Handbags That Go But Aren’t Matchy-Matchy